The new science to writing killer copy

 Now that you have got the theory, it is time to go through your quotes and start dividing them into three piles.

 For each quote,, indicate which of the three areas of the Customer Desire Map it relates to and what you feel is the underlying hope/pain/barrier (the Finding column).
 We aren’t aiming for perfection here; we can formulate the sentences better later on.
-Just try to understand our user and spot recurring patterns.
+Just try to understand our users and spot recurring patterns.

 Quotes labelled according to Customer Desire Map.